Using Docker Images

 Create an Application

-Use drycc create to create an application on the controller.
+Create an application on the controller:

 $ mkdir -p /tmp/example-dockerfile-http && cd /tmp/example-dockerfile-http